mhoeher/synqclient/doc/sync.rst

 Log messages produced by the synchronizer use the :any:`SynqClient::SynchronizerLogEntryType` enumeration to encode the concrete type of log message.

 .. doxygenenum:: SynqClient::SynchronizerLogEntryType

+The :any:`SynqClient::RemoteChangeDetectionMode` enumeration is used to select the way the synchronizer tries to discover remote changes.

+.. doxygenenum:: SynqClient::RemoteChangeDetectionMode